yaniv691/followers-list/README.md

 # Github Followers List

-Single page application that lets you search for a user on Github and show a list of the user's followers.
+Responsive single page application that lets you search for a user on Github and show a list of the user's followers.

 ## Demo

 https://yaniv691.github.io/followers-list/

 ## Prerequisites

 -   Node >= 14

 -   npm

 ## Installation and Running Locally

 Clone the project